jmtt89/AndroidAppDemo/README.md

 This section will do the most basic interaction with the library, if you want to make things more complicated please see the section of [advanced topics]().

-MessangiSDK support multiple workspaces enviroment, a workspace is equivalent to a Messangi Account, so if you want you can create multiple accounts and receive notification from all them in the same app, so to referencing all information stored in each workspace, we provide **Workspace** Class.
+MessangiSDK supports multiple workspace enviroments, a workspace is equivalent to a Messangi Account, so if you want you can create multiple accounts and receive notification from all them in the same app, so to reference all information stored in each workspace, we provide **Workspace** Class.

-This class is the entry point for every information stored in your workspace, accessed thorugh Messangi.
-MessangiSDK provides a easy way to get the default registered workspace.
+This class is the entry point for every information stored in your workspace, accessed through Messangi.
+MessangiSDK provides an easy way to get the default registered workspace.
 The default workspace is already set in the main register in configuration section above.
 When you want to get your default workspace use:

 ```Java
 Workspace default = Messangi.getInstance().getDefaultWorkspace();